 Warm your body up this winter with a delicious infused vanilla pear liqueur recipe!
 It takes a bit of time to extract the flavors, but it’s so worth the effort.
 You just need 5 ingredients, a couple of jars, and a little patience to enjoy a luxurious vanilla pear liqueur all winter long.

-It’s such a lovely beverage to warm you up during the winter, and it makes a wonderful, thoughtful gift.
+It’s such a lovely beverage to warm you up during the winter, and it makes a wonderful, thoughtful homemade Christmas gift.
+(I even have free printable gift tags for you below!)

 What is Pear Liqueur?